williamslab/ped-sim/README.md

 The def file describes the pedigree structure(s) to be simulated.
 Comments are allowed on a line by themselves beginning with #.
-Example def files are in the `example` directory, and a description of the two example files is below.
+Example def files are in the `example` directory, and a description of the three example files is below.

 The first line of a pedigree specification contains four columns: